crypt0rr/kb/content/tools/other/virtualbox/index.md

 | Memory                                 | `VBoxManage modifyvm <vm> --memory 1024`                                                      | -                     |
 | CPUs                                   | VBoxManage modifyvm <vm> --cpus 4`                                                            | -                     |

+## X11

+For example running Ubuntu Server headless with Virtualbox on top, you can install xorg (`sudo apt install xorg`) to be able to use SSH and manage the interface.

 ## URL List

 * [Virtualbox.org](https://www.virtualbox.org/)